Thalassodromeus: Classification

 The interrelationship of these clades within the larger clade Azhdarchoidea remained disputed, and the clade containing Thalassodromeus and Tupuxuara had received different names from different researchers (Thalassodrominae and Tupuxuaridae).
 Palaeontologist Mark Witton attempted to resolve the naming issue in 2009, noting that the name "Tupuxuaridae" (first used in the vernacular form "tupuxuarids" by palaeontologist Lü Junchang and colleagues in 2006) had never been validly established and Thalassodrominae should be the proper name (although it was bestowed a year later).
 Witton further converted the subfamily name Thalassodrominae into the family name Thalassodromidae, and considered the clade part of Neoazhdarchia.

-A 2011 analysis by palaeontologist Felipe Pinheiro and colleagues upheld the grouping of the clades Tapejarinae and Thalassodrominae in the family Tapejaridae, joined by the Chaoyangopterinae.
+A 2011 analysis by Pinheiro and colleagues upheld the grouping of the clades Tapejarinae and Thalassodrominae in the family Tapejaridae, joined by the Chaoyangopterinae.
 This arrangement of Thalassodrominae and Tapejarinae would later be kept by Pêgas and colleagues in their 2018 analysis, but they acknowledged that the subject was still controversial.
 Conversely, a 2018 study by palaeontologist Nicholas Longrich and colleagues instead found the family Thalassodromidae to group with dsungaripterids, forming the clade Dsungaripteromorpha within Neoazhdarchia (defined as the most inclusive clade containing Dsungaripterus weii but not Quetzalcoatlus northropi).
 In 2021, palaeontologist Gabriela M. Cerqueira and colleagues found their new genus Kariridraco to be the sister taxon of Thalassodromeus and Tupuxuara.